leojrfs/leojrfs.github.io/_posts/2017-11-25-miband2-part1-auth.md

 2. A random number is requested from the Band
 3. The number is then encrypted with the shared **16 Byte** key using **`AES/ECB/NoPadding`** and sent to the Band.

-I guess the band encrypts the random number internally and then compares to the received one.
+I guess the band internally encrypts the random number with the previously received key and then compares to the received encrypted number.

 This authentication procedure takes place on a custom **GATT** service, `UUID 0x0009`.